There are two primary types of solutions for databases: SQL vs NoSQL – or relational databases and non-relational databases.

 Wide-Column Databases

 Instead of ‘tables,’ wide-column databases have column families, which are containers for rows.
 Unlike relational databases, we don’t need to know all the columns upfront, and each row doesn’t have to have the same number of columns.
-Therefore, columnar databases have best suited for analyzing large datasets.
+Therefore, columnar databases are best suited for analyzing large datasets.

 Example: Cassandra and HBase.